Technical tax legislation doesn’t usually make mainstream news, but incoming changes to the U.K.’s IR35 legislation in April have done just that.

 We continuously update our working practices and contract structures to ensure that they remain in compliance with any and all legislative changes, including the impending changes to IR35 in the U.K.

-If you have a project you are hiring for, get in touch to find out how we can simplify the process and reduce your risk exposure.
+If you have an upcoming IT security project, get in touch to find out how we can simplify the process and reduce you and your contractors’ exposure to IR35.

 Disclaimer: This article is a marketing communication and should not be considered as legal advice.
 This document is a general communication being provided for informational purposes only.